 - A Resume & Cover Letter

-- Participation in at least Two (2) of the Four (4) Leadership Sessions (Applicants are encouraged to attend all sessions)
+- Participation in at least one (1) of the three (3) True Colors Sessions.
+Applicants are encouraged to attend all sessions)

-- Participation in a Group Interview & Individual Interview Session
+- Participation in Group Interviews & an Individual Interview Session

-The Cover Letter should summarize the applicant's interest in the position and highlight why the applicant is an exceptional candidate.
+The cover letter should summarize the applicant's interest in the position and highlight why the applicant is an exceptional candidate.
+The updated Resume should highlight the applicants leadership and job experience.
 Applicants are encouraged to seek out Career Planning for any help in revising your materials.

 Q. What are the minimum requirements I need to meet in regards to academic and judicial standing in order to be an RA?

 A. During the application process, professional staff members review judicial records

 and the academic standing of each applicant.
 All applicants, as well as current staff